ishantinsights/Customer-Segmentation/README.md

 A cloud kitchen aims to optimize its marketing efforts and improve customer retention.
 By segmenting its customers using the **Recency**, **Frequency**, **Monetary** (RFM) model, the kitchen can target marketing strategies more effectively and personalize customer engagement

 Dataset
-Size: 375,187 transactions
+- Size: 375,187 transactions
-Unique Customers: 4,311
+- Unique Customers: 4,311
-Unique Orders: 18,224
+- Unique Orders: 18,224
-Countries: Most orders from the United Kingdom, followed by Germany and France
+- Countries: Most orders from the United Kingdom, followed by Germany and France

 ## Column Profiling
-InvoiceNo: Unique identifier for each transaction.
+- InvoiceNo: Unique identifier for each transaction
-Quantity: Number of products purchased.
+- Quantity: Number of food items purchased
-InvoiceDate: Date of transaction.
+- InvoiceDate: Date of transaction
-UnitPrice: Price per product.
+- UnitPrice: Price per food item
-CustomerID: Unique identifier for each customer.
+- CustomerID: Unique identifier for each customer
-Country: Country of the customer
+- Country: Country of the customer

 ## Step 1 : Calculating Monetary Value
 ### Objective: